Healthy Homes Assessment Meeanee

 building insulation inspection

-A warm dry home is a healthy home
+A cozy dry house is a healthy home

 Insulation Meeanee

-Insulation needs to be in compliance with the R-values required for your area
+Insulation needs to meet the R-values of your area.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about this Healthy Homes insulation standard.
+Check out the complete details of the Healthy Homes insulation standard.

 Meeanee Moisture Ingress & Drainage